Anespa DX Review (2026): Honest Take from a Wellness Consultant

 Who this is for

-- ✓People who already own a K8 and want whole-home water quality consistency
+- ✓People who already own or are considering a K8 and want the same water quality benefit in the bathroom

 Who this isn't for

-- —People in areas with PFAS or heavy metal contamination—the Anespa DX does not address these
+- —People in areas with PFAS or heavy metal contamination—the Anespa DX does not address these, but can be combined with a whole-house filter system for clean, mineralised bath and shower water

-- —People looking for a drinking water appliance—this is a shower and bath filter only
+- —People looking for a drinking water appliance—the Anespa DX is shower/bath only

 The honest headline